Cloé Lacasse: Early life

 Lacasse began playing soccer at age five with the Sudbury Canadians before moving on to Brampton Brams United in 2010.
-She helped her high school team with the provincial OFSAA championship twice.
+She attended École secondaire Macdonald-Cartier, where she helped her team with the provincial OFSAA championship twice in 2010 and 2011.
 In her youth, she made the national team for taekwondo, where she is a black belt, before deciding to focus solely on soccer at age 12.

 College career

-Lacasse began attending the University of Iowa, where she played for the women's soccer team on a scholarship.
+Lacasse attended the University of Iowa, where she played for the women's soccer team on a scholarship.
 In her freshman season in 2011, she led the team in scoring with 12 goals, appearing in all 20 of the team's games, also being named Big Ten Freshman of the Week twice, and was named the team's Most Valuable Offensive Player and to the Big Ten All Freshman Team.
-In 2012, she was named to the NSCAA All-Great Lakes Region second team and was the co-winner of Iowa’s Most Valuable Player award and was named team’s Offensive Player of the Year again.
+In 2012, she was named to the NSCAA All-Great Lakes Region second team and was the co-winner of Iowa's Most Valuable Player award and was named team's Offensive Player of the Year again.
 In 2013, she was a Second-team All-Big Ten selection and a Second Team NSCAA All-Great Lakes Region selection.
-In her senior season, she was named to the All Big Ten First Team and was also a First Team NSCAA All-Great Lakes Region, First Team All-Big Ten, was named to the Big Ten All-Tournament team, and was named Iowa’s Offensive MVP for a fourth straight season.
+In her senior season, she was named to the All Big Ten First Team and was also a First Team NSCAA All-Great Lakes Region, First Team All-Big Ten, was named to the Big Ten All-Tournament team, and was named Iowa's Offensive MVP for a fourth straight season.

 Lacasse was the school's top scorer during all her four seasons there.
+She led the Hawkeyes to their first two Big Ten Tournament Championship games in her final two years at Iowa, and their first NCAA national tournament berth in 2013.
 Lacasse finished her Iowa career tied for the school record with 112 points (43 goals and 26 assists), while ranking second all-time with 43 goals.
 She also finished tied for first in shots (306) and second in game-winning goals (13) and assists (26).

 Club career

+Toronto Lady Lynx

-In 2012, she played with the Toronto Lady Lynx in the USL W-League.
+In 2012, Lacasse played with the Toronto Lady Lynx in the USL W-League.

+ÍBV

 After receiving offers to play for teams in the United States and Europe, Lacasse signed with Icelandic club ÍBV in the Úrvalsdeild kvenna in 2015.
 In 2016, she won the League Cup and in 2017, she won the Icelandic Cup with ÍBV.
-In 2018, the team were runner-ups in the Super Cup and she was named IBV's Player of the Year, and was she was named the league's best player by the newspaper Morgunblaðið.
+In 2018, the team were runner-ups in the Super Cup and she was named ÍBV's Player of the Year, and was she was named the league's best player by the newspaper Morgunblaðið.